The Moonshiner’s Daughter

-It reminded me of “Where The Crawdads Sing.”
+It reminded me of “Where the Crawdads Sing.”

-The Moonshiner’s Daughter:
+The Moonshiner's Daughter book.

 Jessie wants no part of the money that comes from selling moonshine.
 She believes moonshine caused her mother’s death many years ago.